 - Private home and studio of Danny Venlet

 We spend a full day with Danny Venlet exploring a number of Brussels’ contemporary interiors.
-While today’s program has not been finalized, we hope to include visits to the private home of architect, Ivo Van Hamme (partner of BOB 361 architects); the studio of industrial designer, Michael Young; a project by Julien de Smedt, founder and director of JDS Architects; an apartment by designer and art director Luc Vincent; the apartment and studio of fashion designer Jean-Paul Knott, and Danny’s own private home and studio.
+This morning, we visit the private home of architect Ivo Van Hamme (partner of BOB 361 architects) and Danny’s own private home and studio.

 Antwerp - 4 nights